bojide/host-a-static-website-on-aws-console/README.md

 # host-a-static-websie-on-aws
-host a static websie on aws
+host a static websie on aws console